ryan-mcclue/unsw/scif1004/climate-change.md

 thermal expansion can cause sea levels to rise

+1/3 of CO2 we release goes into ocean, causing acidification plankton form calcium carbonate shelves

+removing trees as made of carbon, will release into atmosphere

 ## Day After Tomorrow
 speed and scale of ice formation off so, mechanism right, timescale off